jupyterhub/repo2docker/README.md

 See the [repo2docker documentation](http://repo2docker.readthedocs.io)
 for more information on using repo2docker.

+For support questions please search or post to https://discourse.jupyter.org/c/binder.

 See the [contributing guide](CONTRIBUTING.md) for information on contributing to repo2docker.